Gaitsgory's central functor and the Arkhipov-Bezrukavnikov equivalence in mixed characteristic: Geometry of the affine flag variety

 on underlying topological spaces, i.e, the $L^+\calI$-orbits $\Fl_{(\calI,\calG),w}:=L^+\calI\cdot w\subset \Fl_{\calG}$ are indexed by $W/W_\bbf$. \item The $L^+\calI$-orbits on $\Fl_{\calG}$ form a stratification of $\Fl_{\calG}$, i.e., the closure $\Fl_{(\calI,\calG),\leq w}$ of a Schubert cell $\Fl_{(\calI,\calG),w}$ is a union of Schubert cells.
 More precisely, it is the unique closed perfect subscheme such that

 for the Bruhat order on $W$.

-\end{enumerate} \end{lemma} \begin{proof} Statement (1) is essentially the Bruhat decomposition, see \cite[Théorème 6.5]{BT72} or \cite[Theorem 7.8.1]{KP23},
+\end{enumerate} \end{lemma} \begin{proof} Statement (1) is essentially the Bruhat decomposition, see \cite[Section 6.5]{BT72} or \cite[Theorem 7.8.1]{KP23},

-(applied over all formally unramified extensions of $\breve{O}$).
-Since $G$ is residually split, we conclude by étale descent that all points of $\Hk_{(\calI,\calG)}$ are $k$-rational and enumerated by $W/W_\bbf$.
+(applied over all formally unramified extensions $\breve{O}\subseteq \mathcal{O}'$ of discrete valuation rings).
+By étale descent, we have a natural map $W\to \Hk_{(\calI,\calG)}$, where we used the fact that $G$ is residually split to compute the left side.
+In particular, all the points of $\Hk_{(\calI,\calG)}$ are $k$ rational and are enumerated by $W/W_\bbf$.
 Then (2) follows by considering convolution and the Demazure resolutions, cf.\ \cite[Section 1.4]{Zhu17} for details. \end{proof}

 \begin{definition} The (perfect) projective schemes $\Fl_{(\calI,\calG),\leq w}$ are called Schubert varieties, while their open and dense subschemes $\Fl_{(\calI,\calG), w}$ are called (Iwahori) Schubert cells. \end{definition}